ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/DeployAIToAnyEdge.md

   <img width="600" src="image\29.png">
 </p>

-> Please note that keep or save `Credential URL` and `IoT Key` for setting up WISE-Agnet.
+> Please note that keep or save `Credential URL` and `IoT Key` for setting up WISE-Agent.

 #### 3. Connect your device with WISE-Agent to the DeviceOn server
 * Turn on a terminal on your device.